quicwg/base-drafts/draft-ietf-quic-http.md

 The header of the request message is carried by a PUSH_PROMISE frame (see
 {{frame-push-promise}}) on the request stream which generated the push.
-This allows the server push to be associated with a request.
+This allows the server push to be associated with a client request.
 Ordering of a PUSH_PROMISE in relation to certain parts of the response is important (see Section 8.2.1 of {{!RFC7540}}).
 Promised requests MUST conform to the requirements in Section 8.2 of {{!RFC7540}}.